zowe/docs-site/docs/extend/extend-apiml/authentication-for-apiml-services.md

 5. [Configure the Gateway for client certificate authentication](../../user-guide/api-mediation/api-gateway-configuration/#gateway-client-certificate-authentication).

 :::note**Notes:**
-* To upgrade from Zowe 1.18 or lower, see the [Additional security rights that need to be granted](../../user-guide/configure-zos-system/#configure-main-Zowe-server-use-identity-mapping).
 * PassTicket generation must be enabled for the Zowe runtime user.
 The user has to be able to generate a PassTicket for itself and for the APPLID of z/OSMF.
 For more information, see [Configure Passticket](#authentication-with-passtickets).
 * The Zowe runtime user has to be enabled to perform identity mapping in SAF.
 For more information, see [Additional security rights that need to be granted](../../user-guide/configure-zos-system/#configure-main-Zowe-server-use-identity-mapping).
 * ZSS has to be configured to participate in Zowe SSO.
 For more information, see [Configure components zss](../../appendix/zowe-yaml-configuration/#configure-component-zss).